Applying For Financial Aid

 It is recommended that you complete the Free Application for Federal Student Aid in January of the year you plan to attend WVU.
 However, the deadline is March 1st in order to be considered an on-time applicant for financial aid.
 FAFSAs received by the federal processor after that date will be considered for Direct Student Loans and Pell Grants only.
 The quickest and most accurate way to apply is online using FAFSA on the Web at http://www.fafsa.gov.
 The FAFSA School Code for WVU’s Morgantown Campus is 003827.

 If you need assistance completing the application you can obtain information from the experts at the Federal Student Aid Programs (1-800-4FED-AID), or you can call us at the WVU Financial Aid Office at (304) 293-5242 and we will be happy to assist you.
+Be sure to review the tips for special student populations on this page.

 Once your application is processed by the Federal Processing Center, a notification will be sent to you either electronically (if you included an email address on the application) or by a paper Student Aid Report (SAR).
 If you listed WVU as a school to receive information (FAFSA School Code: 003827), we will electronically receive your information from the processing center and begin to determine your eligibility.